vatesfr/xen-orchestra/@xen-orchestra/vmware-explorer/README.md

 ## Usage

-Reads the inventory, the metadata and the disks of an ESXi host or a vCenter, over vim25 SOAP and the `/folder` HTTP endpoint, and exports the content of a disk through an `nbdkit` server.
+Reads the inventory, the metadata and the disks of an ESXi host or a vCenter, over vim25 SOAP and the `/folder` HTTP endpoint, and exports the content of a disk through a `vectura` server.

 ### Errors